deathbeam/fw.php/README.md

 # Hobo MVC
 Hobo MVC is aiming to be super simple and super intuitive MVC framework.
-It is inspired by 2 my personally favorite MVC frameworks, F3(fat free) framework and PHP-MVC framework, but
+It is inspired by my personally favorite MVC framework, F3(fat free), but
-Hobo do not have that many features as both of them.
+Hobo have only features what are barebone for MVC framework.
 Hobo core is currently built on 2 libs, and they are `router.php`, and `base.php`.
 Names of these libs are self-explaining.
 It is easily extensible (for example check `/libs` folder).

 ## Table of Contents